 Getting your windows done might sound easy, but it is more complicated in reality.
 To get this right, you need to know how to catch sunlight at the right angle and utilise the cooling breezes that come from different directions.

-  Here’s where a great architect and designer will come in.
+Here’s where a great designer will come in.

 During the planning stage of your new building or renovation project, the designer will study the site.
 He/she will take note of the sun and wind movement.
 Knowing this information will help design a well-oriented structure with natural ventilation and daylighting.
 He/she will also know the right size and kind of window to use in the north, south, east and west sides of your house to avoid unwanted heat gain and loss.
 Finally, a designer can ensure a beautiful yet private looking home from the streets.

 Are you thinking of renovating to maximise natural ventilation and daylighting?
 Feel free to give us a call today at 1300 936 740 to get a FREE Consultation and Estimate.
 Follow us on Facebook, Instagram, and LinkedIn.
 Hire sustainability experts and building designers in Perth.